tariqdaouda/Mariana/README.rst

 .. image:: https://avatars2.githubusercontent.com/u/7224902?v=3&s=460

 **WIP: NEW VERSION WITH MUCH IMPROVEMENTS.
 COMING SOON!
 (WHEN IT IS READY).**
-Checkout branch for a list of upcoming feature: V2-dev_.
+Checkout branch V2-dev_ for a list of upcoming feature.

 .. _V2-dev: https://github.com/tariqdaouda/Mariana/tree/V2-dev